In the good old days (i.e. anything more than about five years ago), companies had it easy.

 Could the company CEO regurgitate such nonsensical prose upon suggestion?
 I’d say that it’s doubtful.
 Such business verbiage has clearly been generated from the Marketing department, just as so many so-called quotes and statements ostensibly attributed to C-Suite personnel are actually crafted by the PR department, corporate communications, or even an external PR agency.

-The Decline – Or Even Death – Of Corporate BS
+The Inevitable Death Of Corporate Rhetoric

 What we’re seeing today, however, in an era of extreme transparency is that people are using technology to become more informed, more connected, and more empowered.
 One of the results of this new behavior (whether realized or not) is that customer expectations are going through the roof.
 The kinds of things that today’s customers expect from you as a business are things that most businesses aren’t addressing today.
-Moreover most businesses have no idea that this change is even occurring, let alone investigating possible initiatives to remedy the situation.
+Moreover most businesses have no idea that this change is even occurring – let alone investigating possible initiatives to remedy the situation.

 When customer expectations are increasing as they are, it’s important for companies to take a step back and evaluate their position.
 What do we really want to accomplish?
 What do today’s (or tomorrow’s) ideal customer relationships look like?
 What are the sorts of experiences that we want them to have before, during and after the transaction?
 What does a customer lifecycle actually mean?

-Part of the disconnect lies in a company’s own perception of it’s value proposition, compared to the reality as experienced by the customer.
+Part of the disconnect lies in a company’s own perception of its value proposition, compared to the reality as experienced by the customer.
 Look at how most companies describe themselves on their website, then go out and speak to customers and get their own take.
 The result is – invariably – two sets of words that have zero perceptual overlap.
 In the short-to-medium term, that’s a problem.
 In the long term, that’s potentially fatal.

 Speaking The Language Of Your Customer